Kill-Chain Canaries: Stage-Level Tracking of Prompt Injection Across Attack Surfaces and Model Safety Tiers: Introduction

 Prompt injection---adversarial instructions embedded in data processed by an LLM agent---is now a central attack class for agentic AI deployments~\cite{greshake2023not,perez2022ignore}.
 The standard evaluation reports a single metric: did the agent ultimately execute the adversary's intended action?
 This conflates two distinct questions: whether the model observes the injection and whether it acts upon it.

-Consider a concrete chain: an agent calls \texttt{get\_webpage()}, receives poisoned content, calls \texttt{write\_memory()} to summarize, and is queried by a second agent via \texttt{read\_memory()}.
-A 0\% ASR for the second agent could mean the injection was stripped at \texttt{write\_memory}, or it could mean it survived but the second agent refused to execute.
+Consider a concrete chain: an agent calls \texttt{get\_\allowbreak webpage()}, receives poisoned content, calls \texttt{write\_\allowbreak memory()} to summarize, and is queried by a second agent via \texttt{read\_\allowbreak memory()}.
+A 0\% ASR for the second agent could mean the injection was stripped at \texttt{write\_\allowbreak memory}, or it could mean it survived but the second agent refused to execute.
 These are architecturally different outcomes: the first implies the summarizer is a decontamination stage; the second implies the terminal agent holds the defense.
 Outcome-only measurement cannot distinguish them.

 We address this with a kill-chain canary methodology.
 Every injected payload contains a unique \texttt{SECRET-[A-F0-9]\{8\}} token tracked at four discrete stages by our PropagationLogger.
-We test five frontier models across four attack surfaces and five defense conditions in \texttt{agent\_bench}, a custom multi-agent evaluation harness.
+We test five frontier models across six attack surfaces (web text, memory, tool stream, PDF, invisible PDF, and audio) and five defense conditions in \texttt{agent\_bench}, a custom multi-agent evaluation harness.
+A Phase~3 multimodal extension evaluates a three-boundary kill chain (document extraction $\to$ memory write $\to$ agent delegation) and cross-model relay pairs where Agent~A and Agent~B are from different model families.

-\textbf{Contributions:} (1)~\emph{Stage-level evaluation framework} --- a kill-chain canary methodology that localizes at which pipeline stage each model's defense activates, not merely whether it activates.
-(2)~\emph{Empirical localization of model defenses} --- evidence that the safety gap between models concentrates at the summarization stage, not at execution.
-(3)~\emph{Cross-surface vulnerability analysis} --- the first systematic comparison showing a single model's ASR spans 0\%--100\% depending on injection channel.
-(4)~\emph{Defense failure via threat-model mismatch} --- a structural explanation for why static defenses fail against off-surface injections, extending prior work on adaptive attacks.
-(5)~\emph{Relay decontamination as an architectural primitive} --- evidence that a Claude summarizer node decontaminates downstream agents regardless of those agents' individual safety levels.
+Contributions: (1)~Stage-level evaluation framework --- a kill-chain canary methodology~\cite{hutchins2011intelligence} that attributes defense effectiveness to specific pipeline stages rather than final outcomes.
+(2)~Empirical defense localization --- evidence across six injection surfaces and five models that the safety gap concentrates at the summarization write stage, not at context exposure or execution.
+(3)~Cross-surface vulnerability analysis --- the first systematic multi-surface evaluation showing a single model's ASR spans 0\%--100\% depending on injection channel, demonstrating that surface coverage determines apparent safety posture.
+(4)~Write-vs-read relay asymmetry --- pilot evidence that Claude's write-stage defense does not extend to read-stage resistance in heterogeneous multi-agent pipelines, suggesting that relay node position (not identity alone) determines downstream safety.